RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Renewing a certificate means creating a new certificate with a new serial number where all certificate subject information, including the subject public key and subject key identifier, remain unchanged.

-The new certificate may have an extended validity period and may include new issuer information (e.g. different CRL distribution point, AIA and/or be signed with a different issuer key).
+The new certificate may have an extended validity period and may include new issuer information (e.g., different CRL distribution point, AIA and/or be signed with a different issuer key).

 Once renewed, the old certificate may or may not be revoked but must not be reused for requesting further renewals, re-keys, or modifications.